-King George conducts a review of the Grand Fleet – May 1778
+King George conducts a Review of the Fleet at Portsmouth – May 1778

 With war against France inevitable, a grand fleet began commissioning at Spithead in the spring of 1778 under the command of Admiral Hon.
 Augustus Keppel.
 Ever anxious to involve himself in the administration of the realm, and being an attentive follower of all matters naval, King George III resolved to make ‘an informal visit’ to Portsmouth where he felt his presence would add some impulse to the fleet’s preparations.
 It would not be the King’s first journey to a naval establishment that year, for he had only recently returned to London from Chatham and Sheerness where he had seen at first hand the newly commissioned Victory 100.

 Admiral Keppel might have thought the visit an unwelcome imposition at a time when his officers and men were busily preparing their ships for sea, the more so that the French Toulon fleet was known to have departed the Mediterranean and there was an urgent requirement to detach some reinforcement for their likely destination, the North American station.
 Some mollification came prior to the visit when Lord Sandwich, the first lord of the Admiralty, wrote requesting that Keppel arrange an entertaining and informative reception for the King, but advised that he should not hesitate to put to sea if circumstances dictated after all such a spectacle would be the highest entertainment the Royals could witness.